bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- overcast clouds
+- mist
 - 96% humidity
-- 10 mph wind
+- 15 mph wind
-- 0.25 inches of precipitation in the past 24 hours
+- 0.26 inches of precipitation in the past 24 hours

 ## Temperature History